Amulets and Protection in Ancient Jewelry

 Wedjat Eye Amulet, Ptolemaic Period, 332–30 BCE, Egypt (Metropolitan Museum of Art)

-In the ancient world, jewelry was imbued with power.
-Ancient jewelry was often worn as an amulet, protecting the wearer against evil, illness, and misfortune.
-Amulets were worn by men, women, and children at every stage of life and in every social class.
-They were considered especially important during periods of transition—in early childhood, during coming of age, marriage, travel, pregnancy and childbirth, and in the afterlife, among other rites of passage.
-Amulets were believed to not only prevent harm but also provide strength.
-Across centuries and civilizations, many amulets found in ancient jewelry allude to the themes of renewal, rebirth, and regeneration, providing tangible form to a very human emotion: hope.
+In the ancient world, jewelry was believed to hold power.
+Many ornaments were worn as protective amulets, believed to guard the wearer against evil, illness, and misfortune.
+These objects were worn by men, women, and children across all levels of society.
+They were considered especially important during moments of transition—early childhood, coming of age, marriage, travel, pregnancy and childbirth, and in preparation for the afterlife.
+Amulets were believed to not only prevent harm but also provide strength and reassurance.
+Across centuries and civilizations, many ancient amulets evoke themes of renewal, rebirth, and regeneration, giving tangible form to a very human emotion: hope.

 Amulet in the form of the hieroglyph sa (meaning "protection"), Middle Kingdom, ca. 2051–1981 BCE, Egypt (Metropolitan Museum of Art)

-Ancient amulets were made in a wide range of shapes and colors, and could be worn as necklaces, rings, bracelets, or anklets.
-Their designs most commonly evoke the symbols, animals, or figures associated with the gods, and they were often made from the most exotic and valuable stones and materials.
-First and foremost among these was gold, believed to be made from the flesh of the gods and to symbolize eternal life.
-In addition, various hardstones and gemstones carried special significance, providing protection or conferring special powers on the wearer.
+Ancient amulets were made in a wide variety of shapes and colors and could be worn as necklaces, rings, bracelets, or anklets.
+Their designs often depicted symbols, animals, or figures associated with the gods, and they were frequently crafted from rare or valuable materials.
+Gold was especially significant, believed to be the flesh of the gods and a symbol of eternal life.
+Gemstones also carried symbolic meaning and were thought to confer specific protective powers.

 Bead necklaces with gold amulets, Middle Kingdom, 2000-1600 BCE, Egypt (Walters Art Museum)

-Some of the earliest amulets are from ancient Mesopotamia, including amulets to protect against the demon Lamashtu.
-For protection, women and children would wear rectangular amulets with rounded corners that display a carving of the demon on one side and an incantation against her inscribed in cuneiform on the other.
+Some of the earliest known protective amulets come from ancient Mesopotamia, including amulets intended to guard against the demon Lamashtu.
+Women and children wore rectangular plaques with rounded corners (similar to ancient stele) that displayed an image of the demon on one side and an incantation against her inscribed in cuneiform on the other.

 Neo-Assyrian Lamashtu amulet, c.
 8th-7th Century BCE (Christie’s)

-However, without such written evidence, it is often difficult for archaeologists to tell if an object was used as an amulet.
-In fact, it is most likely that ancient jewelry carried multiple meanings and purposes that were simultaneously decorative, social, religious, and amuletic.
+Without such written inscriptions, however, it is often difficult for archaeologists to determine whether a particular object was intended as an amulet.
+Many pieces of ancient jewelry likely served multiple roles simultaneously—decorative, social, religious, and protective.

 Gold amulet pendant with central evil eye image surrounded by attacking animals, Roman, ca. 2nd century CE (John Hopkins University Archaeological Museum)

-In ancient Egypt, most everyone wore jewelry—in daily life and into the afterlife—and most Egyptian jewelry carried a spiritual and magical meaning.
-Perhaps the most well-known is the scarab, a powerful amulet supporting regeneration and rebirth.
-Scarab beetles push a ball of dung across the earth, reminding ancient Egyptians of the sun god’s passage across the sky and the eternal rebirth of every day with each dawn.
+In ancient Egypt, nearly everyone wore jewelry both in life and in the afterlife, and much of it carried spiritual or magical meaning.
+One of the most recognizable protective amulets is the scarab.
+Scarab beetles roll a ball of dung across the earth, which reminded ancient Egyptians of the sun god’s journey across the sky and the daily rebirth of the sun at dawn.

 Ring with uninscribed scarab, Middle Kingdom, ca. 1850–1640 BCE, Egypt (Metropolitan Museum of Art)

-Ancient amulets such as the scarab were worn close to the skin, in necklaces and rings, to transfer its power and protection directly to the wearer.
-Scarabs were often engraved on the underside with hieroglyphics and usually swiveled so each side could be hidden or revealed.
-These engravings conveyed powerful or magical names, spells and incantations, and symbols of deities.
-Small figures of the god (or the animals that represented them) could place the wearer under their direct protection.
-The engraving on the ring below depicts the hieroglyph ankh meaning “life,” protected by the outstretched wings of a falcon, the sacred animal of the god Horus.
+Scarabs and other amulets were often worn close to the skin in rings and necklaces so their protective power could be transferred directly to the wearer.
+The underside of the scarab was typically engraved with hieroglyphs or symbolic images and mounted in a swivel setting so that each side could be revealed or concealed.
+These inscriptions might include names, spells, protective symbols, or invocations of deities.
+The engraving on the ring below depicts the hieroglyph ankh, meaning “life,” protected by the outstretched wings of a falcon, the sacred animal of the god Horus.

 Cowroid set in a ring bezel, New Kingdom, ca. 1492–1473 BCE, Egypt (Metropolitan Museum of Art)